os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 ---
 ### Summary

-- Understand RISC-V privilege levels and hardware isolation methods
+- Understand RISC-V privilege and hardware isolation methods
 - Understand the basic characteristics of RISC-V's M-Mode and S-Mode
-- Understand how the OS accesses and controls the computer system in M-Mode and S-Mode
+- Understand how OS accesses and controls the computer in M-Mode and S-Mode
-- Learn how different software switches between M-Mode<–>S-Mode<–>U-Mode
+- Learn how different softwares switch between M-Mode<–>S-Mode<–>U-Mode